scandum/binary_search/README.md

-The binary search variant currently in most common use was first published by Hermann Bottenbruch in 1962 and hasn't notably changed since.
+The most commonly used binary search variant was first published by Hermann Bottenbruch in 1962 and hasn't notably changed since.

 I succeeded in finding several novel variants with improved performance.
 The algorithms are licensed under GPL 3 and are available as a collection that is bundled with a bench marking routine.
 A graph with performance results is included at the bottom of this page.